|Alma Mater:||Williams '09|

 On the ice, Lye played 100 games on defense for Williams, totaling 41 points with 18 goals and 23 assists.
 She was named co-captain as a senior while earning All-NESCAC Second Team honors.

-Internationally, Lye has spent the last two years as a member of Canadian National Softball Team where she won a bronze medalat the 2010 ISF World Championships in Caracas, Venezuela and a silver medal at the 2011 Pan American Games in Guadalajara, Mexico.
+Internationally, Lye has spent the last three years as a member of Canadian National Softball Team where she won a bronze medalat the 2010 ISF World Championships in Caracas, Venezuela, a silver medal at the 2011 Pan American Games in Guadalajara, Mexico and a bronze medal at the 2012 World Cup of Softball VII.

 Lye has competed in nine Canadian Championships since 2000, winning three gold medals in 2003, 2004 and 2006.
 She also won silver medals in 2000, 2001, 2007, 2008 and 2009 while taking home bronze in 2005.
 In 2004, her team went a perfect 10-0 to win the championship in Calgary, Alberta and in 2009, she was named as an All-Star at shortstop.